ahmed007boss/GeneralsModdingeXtended/Docs/ObjectBody/ObjectComponents/RemoteControlComponent.md

 Available only in: *(GMX Zero Hour)*

 - **Type**: `Real` (can include `%` suffix for percentage of main object health)
-- **Description**: Starting health for this sensor component when the object is created.
+- **Description**: Starting health for this remote control component when the object is created.
 Can be specified as absolute value or percentage of main object's max health.
 If percentage is used (contains `%` suffix), [InitialHealthValueType](#initialhealthvaluetype) is automatically set to `PERCENTAGE` during parsing.
 At initialization, percentage values are calculated as a percentage of the main object's max health.
 Automatically clamped to [MaxHealth](#maxhealth) and `0.0` during component initialization when the object is created.
 - **Default**: `0.0`
 - **Example**: `InitialHealth = 100.0` or `InitialHealth = 50%`